CapstoneTeam3/StockPicker/README.md

 ### CURRENT UPDATE:
 Using Alphabet data from jan 2005 - june 2017, will be replaced with the data from the scraping of general market information

+We hope to use a variation of this code to accurately determine value in new age startups that may not have a lot of information on the internet.

 ## Project Overview